bupaverse/processpredictR/README.md

 Prediction tasks:
 - [x] outcome
 - [x] next activity
-- [x] next time <sub>requires an event- or activity log to have both start- and end timestamps</sub>
+- [x] next time <sup>requires an event- or activity log to have both start- and end timestamps</sup>
-- [ ] remaining time <sub>requires an event- or activity log to have both start- and end timestamps</sub>
+- [ ] remaining time <sup>requires an event- or activity log to have both start- and end timestamps</sup>
 - [ ] remaining trace
-*Temporarily, next_time and remaining_time tasks require an event- or activity log to have both start- and end timestamps.*

 ## Example next activity prediction
 ### Installation